 How to Make Funfetti Fudge

-Now that you have your ingredients ready, let’s start making this delicious allergy-safe funfetti white chocolate fudge.
+Now that you have your ingredients ready, let’s start making this creamy, allergy-friendly funfetti fudge.

-Grease and line an 8×8 baking pan with parchment paper.
-Leave an overhang on the sides as this will make it easier to remove the fudge once it has set.
-Top Tip: I like to use binder clips to hold the overhang in place.
+Grease and line an 8×8 baking pan with parchment paper, leaving an overhang on the sides.
+This keeps everything in place and makes it easier to remove the fudge once it has set.
+Top Tip: Use binder clips to hold the parchment in place.

-In a medium saucepan over medium heat, melt the chocolate chips, condensed milk and butter, stirring until fully combined.
+In a medium saucepan over medium heat, melt the chocolate chips, condensed milk and butter, stirring constantly until fully combined and smooth.

-Remove from the heat and stir in the vanilla and imitation almond extracts.
+Remove from the heat just as everything is melted – overheating can cause the chocolate to seize and ruin the fudge.
+Stir in the vanilla and imitation almond extracts.

-Gently fold in half of the sprinkles then pour the fudge into the prepared pan.
+Gently fold in half of the sprinkles, saving the rest for the top, and pour the fudge into the prepared pan.
+Pro Tip: careful folding prevents colour bleed from the sprinkles.

-Once the fudge is fully set, use the parchment paper overhang to remove it from the pan.
+Once set, remove the binder clips and use the parchment overhang to lift the fudge out of the pan.

-Store in an airtight container for up to 1 week in the fridge.
+- Refrigerator: Store in an airtight container for up to 1 week.
+This keeps the fudge firm but soft enough to enjoy immediately.

 Common Fudge Questions